 Right now, at age 37.5, I cannot say I have ever been “fat”.
 Definitely overweight, but never obese.
 When I got married to The Mr. (aka Craig, the hubby) in 2001, I weighed less than 100 pounds; I stand at a whopping 5’2.5″, so I was tiny.
 Granted, I was 21 years old.
 In the beginning of a happy marriage I likely gained a few ‘comfort’ pounds, but nothing really noticeable.
 Then 2007 hit.
 The Mr. was diagnosed with testicular cancer.
 BOOM!!
 I became something I had never been, a stress eater.
 Honestly, during the entire time we were dealing with cancer, my world was a blur.
 I remember a few things standing out, but mostly my memories are triggered by photos and seeing the girl I had transformed into.
 My world crumbled to pieces.
 Perhaps I will dedicate a separate post to the cancer story, but at this time I will just say it was dark and painful.
 No one, other than Craig and I know what that time was like.
 No one.
 Except my scale.
 I was up at least 65 pounds.

-hills desert.
+After The Mr.’s treatment (successfully) ended, we decided to slam that chapter of our lives closed, and not just start a new chapter, but rather an entirely new book series.
+We packed everything we had left and headed for the hills desert.
 We moved to Henderson, NV in the blistering hot summer of 2009.
 Starting a fresh new life, I had the motivation to drop a good portion of the stress weight I had been carrying around the last two years.
 After a strict vegetarian diet and lots of working out via the Nintendo Wii, I lost 30 pounds.
 I was so very proud of myself and I felt good.
 I was not, and probably never would be again, the 100 pound petite girl I was 8 years prior, but I succeeded in my mission.

 Now, fast forward to the present.
 Five summers ago, we picked up again, under very different circumstances, and moved to our permanent home of Central Texas.
 As far as my weight goes, it had fluctuated by only a pound or two here or there.
 With it being on a steady plateau for many years, I figured, ‘Ok’ I am okay with myself.
 I know I could shed about 10 pounds and feel even better, BUT– I live in Texas, for crying out loud!
 I don’t give a rat’s patoot what anyone says, Texas has the best food anywhere.
 Between the BBQ (oh yeah, I adopted some animal flesh back into my diet since moving South), the Tex-Mex fare and beer, I said I would never want to give any of those things up for the sake of being skinny; and why should I?
 I basically could eat whatever I wanted, drink between 1-3 beers a day and the scale would still reflect the same number.
 Oh, and I haven’t even mentioned the sweet tooth I had.
 I love to cook, but I LOVE to bake… and then eat it!